 - Recognised by US President Barack Obama for their conservation efforts in a personally signed letter

 - The Australian Prime Minister, Hon.
-John Howard visited Daniel and William at their home in Terrey Hills to pledge an additional $200k to The Orangutan Project to save the Orangutans.
+John Howard visited Daniel and William at their then home in Terrey Hills to pledge an additional $200k to The Orangutan Project to save the Orangutans.

 - They received a personally signed letter from the Honorable John Howard pledging $500,000 towards the conservation of orangutans in Indonesia as a result of meeting Daniel.